 They blossom every spring in red, orange, and yellow colors.
 Some species may display brown, purple, blue, and black blossoms.

-Ensure to provide sandy, loamy soil with pH 6.5 to 6.8 to witness a healthy-looking plant.
+So, provide sandy, loamy soil with pH 6.5 to 6.8 to witness a healthy-looking plant with vibrant blooms.

 5. Bee Balm